-In the radio market, we also launched a next-generation audio receiver platform, MAP Pro Audio, as well as a high-performance audio encoder in partnership with Digigram in 2019.
+In the radio market, we also launched a next-generation audio receiver platform, MAP Pro Audio, as well as a high-performance audio encoder in partnership with Digigram.

-In Q2, we also delivered. for evaluation our new radio receiver (MAP Pro Audio) to a US based radio operator and potential new client.
+In Q2, we also delivered for evaluation first units of our new radio receiver (MAP Pro Audio, scheduled for general release later in 2019) to a major US-based radio network and potential new client.